ACC of plc thresholds

 \section{Abstract}

-In this paper, we define potential log canonical threshold and prove that the set of those thresholds satisfies the ascending chain condition (ACC).
-We also consider collections of sequences of Fano type varieties and we study their basic properties including boundedness.
+In this paper, we define the potential log canonical threshold and prove the ascending chain condition (ACC) of the set of these thresholds satisfies.
+We also consider collections of Fano type varieties and study their basic properties including boundedness.